catseye/The-Dossier/article/Computer Games of Note.md

 about how sewer systems and refrigeration changed life as we know it before playing this game?
 Probably not.

-### Dungeon Master (Role-playing, Amiga 500, mouse and keyboard)

-A surprisingly intricate dungeon exploration game from the era of personal computers that didn't need internal fans.
-In first-person perspective, and in real time, a party of four adventurers hack and slash their way past various nasties, eating their remains, throwing switches, throwing pieces of clothing, triggering traps, casting spells, and watching the world fade to black around them as their last torch is consumed.

 ### The Incredible Machine 2 (Puzzle, MS-DOS, mouse)

 A classic.
 I like how it manages to unify, to an extent, using the